ojas-kanotra/pwn.college_ojas/3_Comprehending_commands.md

 ---

 ## Grepping For A Needle In A Haystack
-In this challenge, I've put a hundred thousand lines of text into the /challenge/data.txt file. grep it for the flag!
+In this challenge, there's a massive file with 100,000 lines of text, and somewhere in that haystack is our needle - the flag!
+We need to use the grep command to search through this enormous file and find the line that contains the flag.
+This demonstrates how grep is essential for finding specific content in large files.

 ### Solutions
 **Flag:** `pwn.college{oT3iDT4vVmv4d6s7w6kPrco77dd.QX3EDO0wyM3kjNzEzW}`